mwat56/sessions/README.md

 Or – you could just ignore this inconvenience and let the library's internal Garbage Collector take care of the unneeded sessions.
 Empty sessions (i.e. sessions with no data added to it) will not be saved to disk.

-To further mitigate the problem with creating sessions for e.g. media files there is a function to declare certains URLs to skip in session handling:
+To further mitigate the problem with creating sessions for e.g. media files there is a function to declare certain URLs to skip in session handling:

 	// ExcludePaths appends the `aPath` arguments to the list of
 	// ignored URL paths.